daniel-d7a/obsidian-vaults/Zettelkasten with obsidian/How to use dataview.md

 We can access the current file using `this` or another file using `[[link_to_file]]`

+We can write js in dataview using dataviewjs blocks which expose the `dv` variable, or write it inline

 Other things we can use in dataview include:
 - sorting with the `SORT` keyword either `ASC` or `DESC`.